maester365/maester/website/docs/installation.md

 In order to run all the CISA tests, you need to connect to the Azure, Exchange Online, and other modules.

-For a more detailed introduction to these concepts see the [Connecting details](/docs/connecting) documentation.
+For a more detailed introduction to these concepts see the [Connect-Maester](/docs/connect-maester) documentation.

 Run the following command to interactively connect to the Azure, Exchange Online, and other modules.
 A sign in window will appear for each module.